 Zakopane Poland Summer & Winter Wonderland

-Zakopane Poland is a winter wonderland for anyone who loves snow and winter sports.
+As far as Poland tourist attractions go Zakopane is a winter wonderland for anyone who loves snow and winter sports.
 Zakopane Poland is not just about winter.
 In summer, Zakopane turns into a place for hikers, mountain bikers, and sightseers.
 Zakopane is located in southern Poland in the Tatra mountains close to the border with Slovakia.
 This amazing mountain getaway is a beautiful place to visit from the amazing houses to the picturesque mountains to the friendly polish people.
-Accessible from Krakow in around 2 hours by public transport, or guided tours this town provides amazing value for money for the international visitor, outdoor and adventure lovers.

 Facts about Zakopane: